 So what advice do I have for those who can relate to my mildly complain-y rant?
 Well, you know (or will soon) that it is tough.
 Running off of 4 hours of sleep with only coffee and instant oatmeal while looking like an acceptable form of society isn’t the easiest thing to do.

-You will get pissed and that’s okay
+You will get pissed, and that’s okay

-There’s almost nothing worse than scrolling through your Instagram feed after a 13 hour work shift to see pictures of all your newly turned 21 besties and their roommates rocking their new NYX contour palettes at the club, hastagging their way to 200 ‘likes’ while you’re sitting on the train wondering what that weird stain is on your pants and what you did to deserve the 11% tip at table 14.
+There’s almost nothing worse than scrolling through your Instagram feed after a 13 hour work shift to see pictures of all your newly turned 21 besties and their roommates rocking their new NYX contour palettes at the club, hashtagging their way to 200 ‘likes’ while you’re sitting on the train wondering what that weird stain is on your pants and what you did to deserve the 11% tip at table 14.

-You fall into self-pity and suddenly the world is ending:
+You fall into self-pity, and suddenly the world is ending:

-Why am I working my life away just so I can afford to go to school and get a job so I can CONTINUE working?!
-I don’t want to work anymore, I just want a roommate to share dresses with.
+Why am I working my life away so that I can afford to go to school and get a job so I can CONTINUE working?!
+I don’t want to work anymore; I just want a roommate to share dresses with.
 Not that I’d ever get to wear them ..
 BUT STILL.
 Ugh, I’m never going to have a ‘forever’ college friend.
 Wait, what if I don’t have enough friends for a bridal party?
 Let alone, how am I even going to find a husband???
-OMG I’m going to become a single cat lady… I’m allergic to cats though… I’m just gonna be alone with 45 turtles.
+OMG, I’m going to become a single cat lady… I’m allergic to cats though… I’m just gonna be alone with 45 turtles.
 I will become a turtle lady.
-Okay there’s a solution, maybe I should cut down hours and earn money another way. *Googles how much you can sell a kidney for on the black market* Hm, this could be a possibility.
+Okay, there’s a solution, maybe I should cut down hours and earn money another way. *Googles how much you can sell a kidney for on the black market* Hm, this could be a possibility.
 No, Jesus, get your head straight, you can’t just sell your organs.
 BUT I JUST WANT A CONTOUR PALETTE.